Greene County Records Center and Archives

 Pursuant to the Ohio Revised Code 149.38, Greene County has an established Records Commission that is responsible for providing the rules for retention and disposal of all county records.
 The Greene County Records Commission meets twice a year and all meetings are open to the public.
 Minutes from past Records Commission meetings are available through our ArchiveCenter.
 The most up-to-date retention schedules have been approved by the Records Commission, the Ohio History Connection, and the State Auditor.

-Discover county records of historical importance
+Discover county records of historical and genealogical importance

 Links to additional family history resources

-View and search our collection of online maps
+View and search our collection of online maps in our digital repository

 Submit an online request for records